 If you meet all of the eligibility requirements and are interested in participating in the TEACH grant program, please complete the following:

 The Office of Scholarships and Financial Aid will contact you with additional information once you have completed the TEACH Grant Application.
-If you have any additional questions, please go to www.teachgrant.ed.gov, or visit the Office of Scholarships and Financial Aid in Room 120 of the Welcome Center.
+For additional information, please click here, or visit the Office of Scholarships and Financial Aid at the Welcome Center.